foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 >This section has been removed since reports of it not playing well within Foundry.
 Once a fix has been found, it will be modified and updated.
 If an S3 store is desired/needed, please look into setting up an [AWS S3 store](https://foundryvtt.wiki/en/setup/hosting/Self-Hosting-on-AWS#h-5-simple-storage-service-s3). {.is-danger}

-# I. Restore Disabled A1 Instance
+# J. Restore Disabled A1 Instance
 ## Objective
 This section helps users who have had their A1 Ampere instances disabled at the end of the trial account period.
 These instances are still `Always Free` and can continue to be used.
 Once restored as described below, the instances should remain running without issue or fear of being disabled.